-All NOAA UAS operations will comply with all applicable regulatory requirements.
-At a minimum, these requirements include the environmental, privacy and cybersecurity responsibilities outlined in section 6.
-Compliance with these requirements is the responsibility of the Line Office.
-Each Line Office has designated officials to review proposed UAS operations and identify steps required to achieve compliance.
-Line Office designated officials certify compliance by signing the LO Checklist (see the form in Appendix A).
-Before applying for flight authorization from the UASD, PIs must first certify compliance and obtain a signed LO Checklist.

-The UASD accepts Line Office certification without additional documentation.
-Responsibility for proof of compliance remains with the Line Office.
+- (A) All NOAA UAS operations will comply with all applicable regulatory requirements.
+At a minimum, these requirements include the environmental, privacy, and cybersecurity responsibilities outlined in section 6. - (B) Compliance with these requirements is the responsibility of the LO.
+Each LO has designated officials to review proposed UAS operations and identify steps required to achieve compliance.
+LO-designated officials certify compliance by signing the LO Checklist (see the sample form in Appendix A).
+Before applying for flight authorization from the UASD, principal investigators must first certify compliance and obtain a signed LO Checklist. - (C) The UASD accepts LO certification without additional documentation.
+Responsibility for proof of compliance remains with the LO.